ethereum-optimism/community-hub/src/docs/governance/attestation-station.md

 Some things we’re looking forward to:

-* Launching an SDK to simplify creating, viewing, and updating attestations and no-code interface used to view, create, explore, and contextualize attestations.
+* Launching an SDK to simplify creating, viewing, and updating attestations as well as a no-code interface used to view, create, explore, and contextualize attestations.
 * Exploring a variety of on-chain and off-chain tools including using zero-knowledge proofs to make attestations private by default
 * Aggregating attestations from various communities and using techniques like [EigenTrust](https://en.wikipedia.org/wiki/EigenTrust) to derive reputation